invisible-college/statebus/README.md

 The branding and religion of a product should not be contradictory.
 Our branding, on the other hand, has deep meaning.
-The meaning of seeking meaning in branding, by illustrating a contradiction.
+The meaning of seeking meaning in branding, by illustrating a contradiction in branding.

 I think it would be awesome if programmers used ActiveREST for a while without realizing that they are using an oxymoron, and then when they